5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 I> We could have defined `EXIT` in `#.Constants`, but we reserve that script for Dyalog constants, keeping it as a component that could be used in other Dyalog applications.
 The exit codes defined in `EXIT` are specific to `MyApp`, so are better defined there.

+### Passing exit code to the caller

-Now the result of `TxtToCsv` gets passed to `⎕OFF` to be returned to the operating system as an exit code.
+Now the result of `TxtToCsv` gets passed to `Off` to be returned to the operating system as an exit code.

 ~~~
 ∇ StartFromCmdLine;exit;args;rc